What is an SMS Bulk service? What are the different forms of bulk messaging and how do they work?

 Using Aggregators over SMPP or HTTP-based APIs:

-With this option, an SMS gateway service provider connects to other agree-gators for sending SMS to mobile phones.
+With this option, an SMS gateway service provider connects to other aggregators for sending SMS to mobile phones.

-What is a Long and Short Code used for messaging?
+What are a long code and a short code used for in messaging?

 Shortcode is a 5 or 6 digits number (e.g., 344512), which is easy to remember.
 A mobile device can send an SMS to a shortcode.